The Symphonic Body

 In July, 2018 Carlson traveled to Gallatin County, Montana to make the fourth iteration of The Symphonic Body.
 Commissioned by Mountain Time Arts in Bozeman, Montana, The Symphonic Body/Water showcased a diverse gathering of individuals working to protect, educate, legislate and enjoy Montana's water.

-In 2018/19, Wexner Center for the Arts, in Columbus, OH has invited Carlson to build The Symphonic Body / Food, a collaboration with Columbus area individuals working in various aspects of the food system in greater Columbus.
+In April, 2019 The Symphonic Body / Food premiered at the Wexner Center for the Arts, in Columbus, OH, it was a collaboration with individuals working in many corners of the food system in Columbus.

 Symphonic Body / UCLA portraits by Calista Lyon